The Lexus IS300 has been a JDM icon since its release, and at the time of writing, remains a great project car.

 In that case, be sure to check the regulations and adhere to them.
 Otherwise, you are able to swap things out as you see fit.

 Choosing a shift knob is about finding the right size, shape, and weight that suits you.
-The thread size for a manual IS300 is M12 X 1.25mm.
+The thread size for the manual IS300 is M12 X 1.25 mm.

 Another factor worth considering is the material of the knob.
-Stainless steel and aluminum knobs are quite sensitive to changes in temperature, that is, they’ll get uncomfortably hot if your car is parked in direct sunlight for too long, and they’ll get very cold during the winters.
+Stainless steel and aluminum knobs are quite sensitive to changes in temperature.
+They can get uncomfortably hot if your car is parked in direct sunlight for too long.

 You won’t face this issue with delrin, carbon fiber, wood, and leather shift knobs because of the insulating properties of those materials.

 Seats are a great way to customize your interior.
 To narrow down your choices, consider whether you want a seat for comfort and style or strict performance.

 If you plan to compete in your IS300, you will need a seat that conforms to FIA regulations.
 Some good seats include:

 Choosing exterior mods has a lot to do with aesthetics, you want your IS300 to look good and reflect your style.

 With this in mind, you can choose from a variety of exterior mods that suit your tastes.
 However, be aware that certain kits can hinder aerodynamic performance.